-Our Manager's Investment Committee, which is comprised of members of our senior management team, reviews our compliance with our guidelines periodically and our board of directors receives a report each quarter in conjunction with its review of our quarterly results.
-The nominating and corporate governance committee, of which all of our independent directors are members, reviews the material terms of any transaction between us and Freedom Mortgage, including the pricing terms, to determine if the terms of those transactions are fair and reasonable.
-In particular, prior to entering into any such transaction with Freedom Mortgage, the nominating and corporate governance committee reviews and approves any flow parameters and flow or bulk agreements to purchase Excess MSRs from Freedom Mortgage.
-This Committee will also be responsible for reviewing and approving any agreements pursuant to which we will acquire prime jumbo mortgage loans or other loans originated by Freedom Mortgage.
+Our Manager's Investment Committee reviews our compliance with our guidelines periodically, and our board of directors receives a report each quarter in conjunction with its review of our quarterly results.
+The Nominating and Corporate Governance Committee, which is comprised of all of our independent directors, reviews the material terms of any transaction between us and Freedom Mortgage, including the pricing terms, to determine if the terms of those transactions are fair and reasonable.
+This committee will also be responsible for reviewing and approving any agreements pursuant to which we will acquire prime mortgage loans or MSRs from Freedom Mortgage.
 We also retain two independent valuation services to assist our management and our independent directors in making pricing determinations on Excess MSRs and other assets we purchase from Freedom Mortgage.